SoundScapeRenderer/ssr/doc/manual/installation.rst

 Application Bundle
 __________________

-This assumes that you are using the precompiled SSR application bundle for Mac OS
-X. If you want to build the SSR yourself, have a look at `Building from Source`_.
+This assumes that you are using the precompiled SSR application bundle for macOS.
+If you want to build the SSR yourself, have a look at `Building from Source`_.

 You can download the application bundle from http://spatialaudio.net/ssr.
 You will need JACK as prerequisite.
-Refer to `JACK on Mac OS X`_ for instructions how to obtain and install it.
+Refer to `JACK on macOS`_ for instructions how to obtain and install it.

 The installation should be straightforward.
 Just double-click on the ``.dmg`` file and